Ultraviolet and Visible Semiconductor Lasers

-At PARC, we have made major contributions to the development of novel semiconductor laser technologies.
-Our scientists have a deep understanding of the physics and materials science of compound semiconductors; alongside extensive experience in the design, growth, fabrication, and testing of semiconductor optical emitters, and a strong record in device innovation.
-Our R&D efforts today focus on the identification of materials and device issues, the invention of solutions, reduction to practice, demonstration of prototypes, and capture of intellectual property.
-PARC resources are available to support sponsored R&D and product development for external clients who wish to prototype novel optical sources and systems that are transferable to manufacturers.
+PARC has made major contributions to the development of novel semiconductor laser technologies.
+Our scientists have a deep understanding of the physics and materials science of compound semiconductors, as well as extensive experience in the design, growth, fabrication, and testing of semiconductor optical emitters.
+We have also developed a strong record in device innovation.

 PARC has been a major innovator and technology driver for group-III Nitride based materials and prototype device demonstrators.
-And our scientists have pioneered the development of cutting-edge visible and UV LEDs and lasers, with record-breaking device performances both in vertical and lateral device architectures.
+Our scientists have pioneered the development of cutting-edge visible and UV LEDs and lasers, with record-breaking device performances both in vertical and lateral device architectures.
 These achievements include the following:

 1997: First InGaN laser diode (outside Japan)

 1998: First distributed feedback (DFB) InGaN laser diode

 2003: First AlGaN MQW UV laser diode (357.9 nm)